-Activity FY 2022 Annualized C.R.
-FY 2023 Request
+Activity FY 2023 Enacted FY 2024 Request

-Water and Energy Management and Development \$31,000 \$629,000
+Water and Energy Management and Development \$629,000 \$16,000

-Land Management and Development \$2,578,000 \$67,000
+Land Management and Development \$67,000 \$65,000

-Facility Operations \$111,000 \$209,000
+Facility Operations \$209,000 \$197,000

-Facility Maintenance and Rehabilitation \$78,000 \$75,000
+Facility Maintenance and Rehabilitation \$75,000 \$67,000

-Request \$2,798,000 \$980,000
+Enacted/Request \$980,000 \$345,000

 Non-Federal \$0 \$0

-Prior Year Funds \$401,805 \$0
+Prior Year Funds \$188,377 \$0

-Total Program \$3,199,805 \$980,000
+Total Program \$1,168,377 \$345,000

-Prior Year Funds/Non-Federal (\$401,805) \$0
+Prior Year Funds/Non-Federal (\$188,377) \$0

-Total Reclamation Allotment \$2,798,000 \$980,000
+Total Reclamation Allotment \$980,000 \$345,000

-Water and Energy Management and Development - The funding request continues water rights activities to include protecting project water rights from the activities of others that may adversely impact project operations.
-It continues repayment contract administration and oversight. \$629,000
+Water and Energy Management and Development - The funding request continues water rights activities, including protecting project water rights from others' activities that may adversely impact project operations.
+It continues repayment contract administration and oversight.
+Decrease is due to efforts associated with Great Salt Lake Modeling being funded with additional funding for ongoing work provided in FY 2023. \$16,000

-Land Management and Development - The funding request continues land resource management, including reporting, compliance, execution of outgrant agreements, and oversight of the unauthorized use of project lands and trespass resolution.
+Land Management and Development - The funding request continues land resource management, including reporting, compliance, outgrant agreements, oversight of the unauthorized use of project lands, and trespass resolution.
 It continues management and oversight of project lands, asset inventory system database, and recreation facilities controlled by other managing entities.
 It continues right-of-way and boundary surveys for project lands and compliance tasks associated with the National Environmental Policy Act.

-Facility Operations - The funding request continues reservoir operating plans, river and reservoir modeling, and coordination for project facilities.
+Facility Operations - The funding request continues reservoir operating plans, river and reservoir modeling, and project facilities coordination.
 It continues assistance to local governments and emergency management personnel to develop local emergency operating plans and revisions to project facilities Emergency Action Plans and Standard Operating Procedures.
 It continues the installation of automation equipment to monitor and control water at diversions, dams, and other water structures.
 Additionally, this will provide and maintain the cybersecurity of water automation installation sites.

-Facility Maintenance and Rehabilitation - The funding request continues the review and operation and maintenance of project facilities operated and maintained by water user entities. \$75,000
+Facility Maintenance and Rehabilitation - The funding request continues the review and operation and maintenance of project facilities operated and maintained by water user entities.
+It continues necessary oversight of annual review.